 Result: 1 event delivered in 2023.
-In addition to the many social, wellbeing and cultural contributions, Te Matatini Herenga Waka Herenga Tangata Impact Evaluation Report found that the 2023 National Festival is estimated to have made a direct economic contribution of almost \$22 million to Tāmaki Makaurau.
-(2022: Event preparation was undertaken for Festival 2023; no events delivered as event is run biennially) Result: 2.5 million views in 2023 (2022: no Broadcast) Result: Impact Evaluation Report released on 9 May 2023 (2022: N/A) --- -- ---
+In addition to the many Result: 2.5 million views in 2023 Result: Impact Evaluation Report social, wellbeing and cultural contributions, Te Matatini (2022: no Broadcast) released on 9 May 2023 (2022: Herenga Waka Herenga Tangata Impact Evaluation Report N/A) found that the 2023 National Festival is estimated to have made a direct economic contribution of almost \$22 million to Tāmaki Makaurau.
+(2022: Event preparation was undertaken for Festival 2023; no events delivered as event is run biennially)